 Contact Us: studentsuccess@sandiego.edu

-M.S. in Learning Design and Technology
+MS in Learning Design and Technology

 As an online student, most of your interactions with the university will be done through various websites.
 For example:

 Our number one priority is you!
 Our team has prepared a checklist of items that will set you up for success and clarify all action items as a new student.
-After you have enrolled for your first term, please complete and review all of the following before classes start.
+After you are enrolled for your first term and receive a confirmation email from a member of our team, please complete and review all of the following before classes start.

 This webinar will go over a comprehensive look at your program and what to expect as an online learner including resources and tips for success.
 Each webinar should last around 30-40 minutes.
-Please RSVP for your Welcome Webinar as soon as possible.
+Once you have been registered for classes and receive a confirmation email from our team, you will be emailed the link to schedule your welcome webinar to your @sandiego.edu email address.

 In this call, you’ll “meet” a member of your Student Success Team for your program.
-Once you attend the welcome webinar, you will be given the link to schedule your new student check-in call.
 This will be a chance for us to answer any additional questions you have before you start your first term.
-Please be sure to have any Blackboard-related, program-related, or finance-related questions prepared.
+Please be sure to have any Canvas-related, program-related, or finance-related questions prepared.
+After attending the Welcome Webinar, you will be prompted to schedule your call using a scheduling link.

-The New Student Orientation course is designed to help you navigate your way around Blackboard prior to beginning your first class.
-You will learn where to find the syllabus, course schedule, assignments, and the discussion board.
+The New Student Orientation course is designed to help you navigate your way around your course's layout prior to beginning your first class.
+You will learn where to find the syllabus, course schedule, assignments, and discussion boards.

 Your Orientation is mandatory, and must be completed before the first day of class—so we encourage you to get started!
 Please plan to spend about 6-8 hours completing the Orientation course.
 You can move through the Orientation at your own pace, so schedule your time accordingly.

 All students in the online MS-LDT program require current access to Articulate360 tools for various assignments and projects.
 The University of San Diego will issue a one-time, discounted tech fee of $280 for all first-semester students to be granted access to an Articulate360 account.
-Visit the “Tuition & Payment Methods” section for more information.
+Visit the "Tuition and Payment Methods" section for more information.

 If you need an Articulate360 account, no action is required.
 More details will be shared at the start of your program.

 If you do not need an Articulate360 account, be sure to submit your waiver request by submitting the Waiver Request Form.
 Please note that Artilcuate360 access cannot be granted after the first day of class, so only submit the waiver if you already have an account to use with access to the required tools.
-Visit the “Tuition & Payment Methods” section for more information.
+Visit the "Tuition and Payment Methods" section for more information.

 We recommend that students start this planning early as some funding sources can take some time to process.
 Tuition payments should be completed in full by the first day of the semester.
-Visit the “Tuition & Payment Methods” section for more information.
+Visit the "Tuition and Payment Methods" section for more information.

 Please make sure to review your student handbook prior to the first day of class, and reference it as needed throughout your program.
 The handbook is where you can find information on academic expectations, drop and refund policy, technology requirements, curriculum, frequently asked questions, and more.